-- Restrict usage of specimens conditionally placed in public collections.
-These records should remain publicly visible – do not “mask record.”
+- Restrict usage of specimens conditionally placed in public collections that should still remain publicly visible.

-- Restrict coordinate data for specimens from sensitive collecting events under agreement with landowners.
+- Restrict coordinate data for specimens from sensitive collecting events or where required by law.
 Removing coordinate data removes much of the “discoverability” of specimens, and will exclude those specimens from many searches.
 Use this encumbrance with great caution.